-Are you wasting time on social media sites?
+Are you wasting time trying to promote your art on social media sites?

 I’m not implying that you shouldn’t be on those sites.
 I’m just wondering if you’re using them to their potential.

 It’s not that you need to be posting and sharing more.
-It’s that you should make sure your ROI (return on investment) is worth it for you.
+It’s that you want to make sure your effort is worth it for you.
 In other words, you should invest in quality, not quantity.

 If you don’t, you might be wasting time.